-The significant accounting policies and bases of presentation for our condensed consolidated financial statements are described in Note 2, Summary of Significant Accounting Policies, in the Notes to the Condensed Consolidated Financial Statements.
-Our condensed consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles (GAAP), requiring us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, and expenses, and to disclose contingent assets and liabilities.
-Actual results could differ materially from those estimates.
+The significant accounting policies and bases of presentation for our condensed consolidated financial statements are described in Part I, Item 1, Financial Statements, Note 2, Summary of Significant Accounting Policies in the Notes to the Condensed Consolidated Financial Statements.
+Our condensed consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP), requiring us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, and expenses, and to disclose material contingent assets and liabilities.
+Actual results could differ materially from our estimates.